frailuie/frailuie/README.md

-- 👋 hellooo my name is jas but i'm coding under the name 🍓 frailuie 🌧️
+- 👋 hellooo i'm jas but i'm coding under the name 🍓 frailuie 🌧️
 - 👀 i'm interested in some day coding my own game! ✨
 - 🌱 i'm currently learning javascript and have been coding since sept '23!
 - 💞️ i'm looking to collaborate on inspiring, challenging, and fun projects (´｡• ω •｡`)